Clifford Assisted Optimal Pass Selection for Quantum Transpilation: Challenges In Optimal Pass Set Selection

-The problem of choosing the optimal pass set for transpiling an arbitrary quantum circuit is made further complicated by the way these passes interact with each other.
-If we go by pure intuition, we would expect that two passes that improve fidelity over the baseline would work in synergy to boost it further.
-Similarly passes that are detrimental and perform worse than the baseline would also combine to produce a result that is worse compared to the baseline.
+Compiler passes interact in non-intuitive ways.
+Naively, we expect two passes that improve fidelity over the baseline to work in synergy to boost it further.
+Similarly passes that lower circuit fidelity would combine to produce a result that is worse compared to the baseline.
 A combination of a ``good" and a ``bad" pass might or might not improve fidelity depending on which pass dominates.
 However, that is often not the case.

-Figure \ref{fig:OPTRAN_proposal_toronto_cnxh7} gives an example of how passes interact in the case of the circuit cnxh7 on IBMQ-Toronto.
-It is a multi-control CNOT circuit, the details of which can be found in Table \ref{tab:optrane1_overhead_montreal}.
-We choose a baseline where we transpile the circuit using dense mapping, stochastic routing and alap scheduling.
-We then test four passes - Noise-Adaptive mapping, Sabre routing, Trios and Dynamical Decoupling compared to this baseline.
-We see that Noise Adaptive Mapping (na) standalone degrades circuit fidelity.
-The fidelity it produces relative to baseline is less than 1, signaling a downgrade.
-However, when combined with Dynamical Decoupling (dd) and Trios (t), it produces the highest fidelity across all pass combinations.
-Compare this with Sabre, which standalone gives a ~3x improvement over the baseline, and Trios which alone gives a ~2x improvement over the baseline, but together they give no fidelity improvement over the baseline (sa+t $\sim$ 1x).
-Similarly, sabre when combined with na+t+dd reduces the fidelity despite improving it standalone.
-In Figure \ref{fig:OPTRAN_proposal_toronto_cnxh7}, the dark-red bars show ``destructive interference", where the net result of the combination potentially improves when we take away one of the constituent passes of the combination.
-The dark-green bars show all cases of ``constructive interference".
+Figure \ref{fig:combined_motivation_figure}(a) gives an example of how passes interact for the cnxh7 benchmark.
+As this is a multi-control CNOT circuit, we also use the Trios (\texttt{t}) pass in addition to the passes described in Section~\ref{subsec:variation_in_pass_combos} because it is particularly suited for such circuits.
+Additionally, as this circuit has large depth and high idle times, we also use the dynamical decoupling (\texttt{dd}) pass.
+This enables us to have a fair comparison.

+\textbf{Observation-6:} We observe that noise\_adaptive mapping (\texttt{na}) standalone degrades fidelity (happens when calibration data is not up to date and the device has drifted).
+However, when combined with (\texttt{t}) and (\texttt{dd}), it produces the highest fidelity (6.5x) across all pass combinations.
+Compare this with \texttt{sa} and \texttt{t}, which standalone gives 3x and 2x improvements respectively, together they give no fidelity improvement (sa+t $\sim$ 1x).
+Similarly, when \texttt{sa} is combined with \texttt{na+t+dd} the fidelity reduces despite each improving it standalone.
+Figure \ref{fig:combined_motivation_figure}(a) shows the regions of ``destructive interference", where the net result potentially improves when we take away one of the constituent passes in the set.
+It also shows all cases of ``constructive interference".
 This refers to all cases where the combined effect of a set of passes is greater than the sum of the improvements caused by the constituents.
-The blue bars represent cases, where the net effect is broadly the same as that of one of its constituents.
+We also observe some combinations whose net effect is broadly the same as that of one of its constituents.